dunktra/dreamchoice-ai/README.md

 ## 📸 Thumbnail

 ![DreamChoice Thumbnail](assets/dreamchoice-thumbnail.png)
-Description: A dreamy digital painting of a surreal sci-fi forest.
+**Description:** *A dreamy digital painting of a surreal sci-fi forest.
 Glowing plants and misty trees line a winding path under a starry sky.
 Ethereal, soft lighting casts a magical glow, and strange, mystical creatures peek from behind the foliage.
-The atmosphere feels like stepping into a lucid dream or alien fairytale.
+The atmosphere feels like stepping into a lucid dream or alien fairytale.*
-Visual credit goes to OpenAI 🎨🌈.
+Visual credit goes to OpenAI 🎨🌈

 ---